Ken MacMillan, PhD, FRHistS, 3M National Teaching Fellow

 Working with this supervisor

-Prospective MA students should be interested in some aspect of early modern England or its empire, circa 1500-1750; any sustainable project will be considered.
-Prospective PhD students should be more attuned to my areas of research expertise and publication, such as law - common, criminal, or international - constitutions, and ideas of sovereignty.
-Former students have examined early modern English coroners, Tudor humanism, the Elizabethan empire, Atlantic slavery, early American settlement and diplomacy, and imperial ideologies.
+Prospective MA students should be interested in some aspect of early modern England or its empire, circa 1500-1700; any sustainable project will be considered.
+Former students have examined early modern English coroners, Tudor humanism, heresy and treason laws, criminal procedure, the Elizabethan empire, Atlantic slavery, early American settlement and diplomacy, and imperial ideologies.
+Not accepting PhD inquiries at this time.

 Contact this supervisor